|

 was beheaded few days ago.
 We empathize with the Korean people because we are on the same situation with Kim Sun il, a migrant

 worker and sojourner in the world who wish to live a fuller life.
+Life is a

 journey.
 This journey is long and arduous, say 70 to 80 years or more, growing and maturing physically and spiritually.
 Motivations